shipshapecode/ember-cli-release/README.md

 ## Options

 Options can be specified on the command line or in `config/release.js` unless marked with an asterisk (`*`).
-Options specified in the config file take precedence over options specified on the command line.
+Options specified on the command line **always take precedence** over options in the config file.
 Run `ember help` to see CLI aliases.

 - `local`